yavin-dev/docs/pages/guide/08-start.md

 }
 ```

-## <a id="join">How do I join tables together in my semantic config?</a>
+## How do I join tables together in my semantic config?
+{: #join}

-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your joins.
+In path : ```app/ws/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your joins.

 **Sample Hjson for a left, right and full joins:**